NicoloCavalli95horses/KMS-web-testing/content/01 Notes/SQLIA (SQL injection attack).md

 ## What is a SQLIA

 > [!WARNING]
 >  Many Web applications use client-supplied data in SQL queries.
-However, if the application does not strip potentially harmful characters, users, can add SQL statements into their inputs.
+However, if the application does not strip potentially harmful characters, users can add SQL statements into their inputs.
 This is called SQL injection

-A SQL Injection attack occurs when an attacker exploits vulnerabilities in a web application's input validation mechanisms to execute malicious SQL statements.
-This can result in:
+A SQL Injection attack occurs when an attacker exploits vulnerabilities in a web application's input validation mechanisms to execute malicious SQL statements

+### Risks and consequences

 - unauthorized access to database information
-- the ability to manipulate or delete data
+- reading, writing, modifying, creating or deleting data
+- extract sensitive information (usernames, passwords, financial data)
 - carry out database administration tasks
 - in some cases, issue commands to the operating system

-## A simple example
+## Example

 Consider a vulnerable backend that makes use of the following query:
 ```sql